Tenza/configurations/CoreOS DevOps/CoreOS Installations.md

 ### CoreOS VirtualBox Installation under Linux

-This installation approach is automated by bash scripts provided by CoreOS, and it will be targed to Arch Linux.
+This installation approach is automated by bash scripts provided by CoreOS, and it will be targed to ArchLinux.
+This approach also has the advantage of using a ConfigDrive, that makes it easier to update the `cloud-config` file in use.

-#### Installations
+#### VirtualBox Installation

 Install VirtualBox and it's optional dependencies.